It’s time to invest in your well-being.

 Many insurance carriers cap the frequency and number of sessions or total amount they will pay for therapy.
 They have the right to audit your diagnosis, treatment plan, and progress notes to determine medical necessity and may demand this information directly from your therapist.
 They also may revoke your coverage if they disagree with your treatment plan.

-And please remember that Spark Center therapists do offer reduced fees, meaning they will work with you to set an affordable price for a reasonably limited number of sessions.
+Please remember that Spark Center therapists do offer reduced fees, meaning they will work with you to set an affordable price for a reasonably limited number of sessions.
 If you identify a therapist who is uniquely qualified to support you, it’s worth setting up a free consultation and discussing your options.